xyproto/tinyxxd/README.md

 `tinyxxd` can be useful in connection with building and packaging software, since it's a smaller dependency than `ViM`, only requires a C11 compiler and is slightly faster.

-## Platforms

-* `tinyxxd` only has the goal of supporting Linux, but it should also build and run on other UNIX-like platforms.
+`tinyxxd` only has the goal of supporting Linux, but it should also build and run on other UNIX-like platforms.
-* It has been manually tested on Arch Linux and macOS.
-* The CI system builds and tests tinyxxd on Arch Linux and macOS.
-The Windows executables are built with Mingw.
-* There are minor behavioral differences on macOS compared to the native `xxd` utility.

 ## Performance